HETU: Edwards Jr. rises to the occasion with Turner out

 For now, at least.

-Edwards Jr., who has limited experience going wire-to-wire in Major League Soccer games, was nothing short of stellar in a 2-2 draw for the Revolution.
+Edwards Jr., who has limited experience going wire-to-wire in Major League Soccer matches, was nothing short of stellar in a 2-2 draw for the Revolution.

-The save kept the game scoreless, allowing the Revs to pepper the Timbers defense with shots and a relentless attack until just over the 40th minute when Brandon Bye scored a header off a corner kick from Charles Gill to make it 1-1 in the 41st minute.
+The save kept the game scoreless, allowing the Revs to pepper the Timbers defense with shots and a relentless attack until just past the 40th minute when Brandon Bye scored a header off a corner kick from Carles Gil to make it 1-1 in the 41st minute.

 “Obviously, it’s a situation where it’s a pretty solid goal-scoring opportunity,” Edwards said.
 “So, to make a save like that, I was definitely getting my feet wet and building confidence off of that.
 I think that played a big factor going into the rest of the game.”